mmastylo/islands-counter/README.md

 # Islands counter

-This project count islands in given multiline text.
+This project counts islands in given multiline text.
 Island is group of connected 1's and following structure is accepted:

 1 0 0 0 0 0 0 0 1</br>
 0 1 0 0 0 0 0 0 0</br>